gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     gmx mdrun -nt 8

-Starts mdrun using 8 threads, which might be thread-MPI or OpenMP threads depending on hardware and the kind of simulation being run.
+Starts :ref:`mdrun <gmx mdrun>` using 8 threads, which might be thread-MPI or OpenMP threads depending on hardware and the kind of simulation being run.